How to Stop Wildlife from Moving In

 - Fences are effective as long as they are buried at least 1 1/2 feet in the ground.

-- Trapping and relocation of skunks is not a recommended or viable alternative.
-Wild animals are territorial and like species will simply take over the area vacated by the relocated or dead animal.
+- Trapping and relocating skunks is not a recommended or effective alternative.
+Wild animals are territorial, and when one animal is removed from the area, another animal will simply take over the space.

 What if you and/or your pet are sprayed by a skunk?

-If a person or an animal surprises a skunk in a situation where neither can retreat, the skunk will spray in self-defense.
+If a person or pet surprises a skunk in a situation where they cannot retreat, the skunk will spray in self-defense.

 Skunk spray in human eyes is extremely irritating and can cause temporary blindness, but no permanent damage.
 Flush eyes liberally with cold water to ease irritation.
-Wash skin with carbolic soap and water, tomato juice or vinegar.
-You may be able to save clothing by washing repeatedly in vinegar water and/or hanging it outside for a month or so before dry-cleaning.
-For the worst sprays, however, it may be best to discard or burn the clothing.
+You may be able to save clothing by washing it repeatedly in vinegar water and/or hanging it outside for a month or so before dry-cleaning.
+For the worst sprays, however, it may be best to throw out the clothing.